-With effect as of January 1, 2003, we entered into a three-year management contract with Masisa for Masisa's management of our indirect subsidiary, Fibranova C.A.
+With effect as of January 1, 2003, Terranova S.A. entered into a three-year management contract with Masisa for Masisa's management of Terranova S.A.'s indirect subsidiary, Fibranova C.A.
 Fibranova C.A. owns board production installations in Puerto Ordaz, Venezuela.
 Under this agreement, Masisa has administrative control of Fibranova's operations, including, with some restrictions, management of all areas of that company, including senior management, finance and administration, marketing, commercial and human resources.
-Under the contract, we pay Masisa for its services with an amount equal to 8% of Fibranova's annual operating result.